 Built on the site of Tehran's citadel, the masterpiece that can be observed today is the result of centuries of construction and renovations.
 It's the Qajar kings who made Tehran their capital, who transformed this ensemble of palaces, royal buildings, and gardens as a complex of 17 historical buildings into an art piece.

 Entering the Garden Palace, the beautiful Marmar Garden unfolds itself under the visitor's eyes, a representation of heaven.
 A long pool runs on its center, leading the sight on the stunning terrace of the Marble Throne.
 Here, between walls covered with incredible mirrors work stands a majestic throne, sculpted with 65 pieces of marble.
-Until Reza Shah Pahlavi in 1925, Persian kings have come here to be solemnly invested with power, a jeweled crown placed upon their head.
+Until Reza Shah Pahlavi in 1925, Persian kings have come here to be invested with power and put a jeweled crown upon their head.

 The Salam Hall, whose exteriors are as striking as its richly decorated interior is one of the most breathtaking monuments of this palace.
 More than 120 years ago, Naser al-Din Shah would hold official receptions here, while exhibiting all the gifts offered to the court.
 When he was not wearing its sovereign's outfit, the Qajar king enjoyed to rest in the quietness of "Khalvat- e Karim Khani "or the Karim Khani Nook, with its beautiful pond supplied by the underground water of the king's Qanat.
 Illuminated by the sun passing through its carved vaults, over one century later the place has kept its unparalleled atmosphere, where the grandeur marble tombstone of Nasser- al Din shah remains just in his favorite corner in peace.